 Salisbury City Council

 You can then use 'Dear Madam Mayor' to address the Mayor in any letter or invitation.

 If introducing the Mayor only: The Right Worshipful the Mayor of the City of Salisbury, Councillor Caroline Corbin.

 If introducing the Mayor and Consort: The Right Worshipful the Mayor of the City of Salisbury, Councillor Caroline Corbin and her Consort Mr Tom Corbin.

 If introducing the Deputy Mayor: The Deputy Mayor of Salisbury, Councillor Tom Corbin.

 Once the Mayor/Deputy Mayor has been formally introduced, it is acceptable to use the following address:

-When addressing the Mayor: Mr Mayor or Councillor Walsh.
+When addressing the Mayor: Madam Mayor or Councillor Corbin.

-When addressing the Deputy Mayor: Mrs Deputy Mayor or Councillor Corbin.
+When addressing the Deputy Mayor: Mr Deputy Mayor or Councillor Corbin.

 Receiving the Mayor